Abundance: plentiful

 Nutritional Value: fiber, Vit C, B, minerals, anti-oxidants, flavonoids.

-Persimmon fruit is best/sweetest when it is orange in color and a little over ripe (somewhat squishy).
+Virginia persimmon fruit is best/sweetest when it is orange in color and the "crown" separates easily from the fruit.
 In general, only female persimmon trees produce fruit but there are rare occasion when male trees have suddenly produced a few fruit now and then.

 Unripe persimmon.